 Yoker Super Seniors group decided to have a series of short walks, every other time they met.
 Members of the group who wished would start the meeting with a half-hour walk, returning to join the rest of the group for tea, biscuits and the scheduled group activity.
 Members discovered new places, chatted together about their memories of the area, and saw a seal in the Clyde!

-If you regularly meet in a particular building, you can think about using it as a centre to walk from, encouraging people to walk to groups or activities, or sharing information about local walks centred there.
+If you regularly meet in a particular building, you might be able to use it as a centre to walk from, encourage people to walk to different activities, or share information about local walks with people who use the space.